 So while we've been talking about the impact that GDPR will have on you and your business operations, keep in mind that it will impact your customers by increasing their confidence and comfort with using your services, and their loyalty to your brand.

 As a cloud-based solution that always keeps data security top-of-mind, SpringCM has been watching GDPR develop closely.

-If you're interested in further understanding the details of GDPR's demands, their potential impact on businesses and how SpringCM is educating customers on how to make sure their internal processes meet the same regulatory demands, download our whitepaper titled "GDPR: Securing Privacy."
+If you're interested in further understanding the details of GDPR's demands, their potential impact on businesses and how SpringCM is educating customers, download our whitepaper titled "GDPR: Securing Privacy."